annutt2031/Data-Model_for_Online_Booking_System/README.md

 ### Exercise 00 — Persona Class Description <div id="41"></div>

-For task 1, describe the Persona class:
+For Task 1, describe the Persona class:

 1. Specify the purpose of the Persona class based on the task description and UCs;
 2. Define attributes (as a minimum):